InsuranceTechnologySolutions/boosterconf-ef-ninja/README.md

     * Finding a customer by a FirstName, LastName combination will be common use case.
 Add a composite index consisting of these fields.

 ### Task B - More advanced features
+> The goal of this task is to partition data into different schemas (perhaps based on different bounded context).
+Also showing how to seed data (value-objects?) through migrations.

 You will probably have to run the same migrations multiple times, so a few helpful snippets: